luigisaetta/1d2d-code-detector/README.md

 # Barcode and QRcode Detector
 This repository contains all the work I have done to develop a **barcode/qrcode** detector using **YOLOv5**

-The **model** detect Bounding Box Rectangles for barcode/qrcode.
+The **model** detects Bounding Box Rectangles for barcode/qrcode.
 It has been developed using [Ultralytics](https://github.com/ultralytics/yolov5) implementation of **YOLO V5**.

 ## Setup
-To use the code for the barcode/qrcode detector you need to download the file with the trained model, in a local directory.
+To use the code for the barcode/qrcode detector you need to download the file with the trained PyTorch model, in a local directory.

 You can get the file from [here](https://objectstorage.eu-frankfurt-1.oraclecloud.com/n/frqap2zhtzbe/b/barcode_models/o/best_barcode_data6_yolov5x_100ep.pt).